Tavnuh/compare-strings/README.md

 names that are quite short, and may return false positives if those short strings are found in the inputs.

+## Coming soon:
+- Support for additional alternative measures of similarity/dissimilarity
+- Support for lists as inputs
+- Probably other stuff - want to help?
+See below

 ## Contribution
 This is my very first python package so contributions are very much welcome.
 Suggestions include: